I'm not sure why I went. Hope I never have to go again. But I probably will. And I definitely would.

 And they're gone.
 We've done what we came to do, so we all head home.

 It's been kind of like church, I think, but not exactly.
-We're developing a liturgy of sorts on these Northumberland bridges.
+We're developing a liturgy of sorts on these bridges.
 A liturgy of honour.
 Of expression.
 Of recognition.
 But not of worship.
 Of community, but a reluctant one.

 As we walk home, with my tiny flag I can't help but wonder if it's the right symbol for this.
 It seems political, even jingoistic.
 But nothing better comes to mind.